“Give Me A Reason” drug test kits

 Young people are especially vulnerable to drug abuse – a time when the brain and body are still developing.
 Studies show that the earlier a teen begins using drugs, the more likely he or she will develop a substance abuse problem or addiction.
 Teens who stay away from drugs in high school are less likely to develop a substance abuse problem later in life.

 The test was positive.
-Now what?

 If a positive test result occurs, parents/caregivers should contact their family doctor, Family Resource & Youth Service Center, area hospital or health department to determine the next best course of action to take.